leon-schi/encryptor/README.md

 ## Features

-- Storing and encryption of arbitrary key value pairs on the device (offline)
+- Securely storing and encrypting arbitrary key value pairs on the device (offline)
-- Password protection
+- Password protection without storing a hash that could trace back to the password using rainbow tables
 - Support for Fingerprint and FaceID authentication
 - Use of an individual key for each collection
 - Automatic logout after x minutes